Everything One Wanted to Know About 3d Scanning Downstream Applications For 3d Data

 What to do with a 3D model?
 Practically anything!
 Today, in this world that's increasingly digital, most industries now utilize 3D files in some fashion.
 It shows up in many different places lately.

-At this point in the process, you have your 3D model from your scanned original part.
-It has been either digitally modelled into a polygon format or reverse-engineered into a CAD format, according to your needs.
-But, you can do so many things with your 3D data – things you might not have even thought of yet!
-Chapter Six covers the different downstream applications for the 3D data file.
+At this point, you have your 3D model from your scanned original part.
+It modelled digitally into a polygon format with reverse-engineered CAD format.
+Based on your needs, one can do things like adding 3D data that might thought of yet with covering different downstream applications used for 3D data file.

 Downstream applications fall into the followings categories:

 - Industry-specific Applications

-After your part or object has been laser scanned and modelled you now have a digital "backup" of the object.
-Scan data for archival purposes is useful for a number of industries: Aerospace/Defense, Consumer Products/Industrial Design, Architecture/Historic Preservation and Museum/Fine Art.
-At Australian Design and Drafting services, we’ve scanned many objects specifically for the purpose of creating a digital document.
+As your part or object, the laser scanned and modelled adding digital "backup" of the object.
+Scan data for archival purposes mainly used for a number of industries covering Aerospace, Consumer Products, Architecture and Museum/Fine Art.
+We at Australian Design and Drafting services, offer scanned objects that specifically used for the purpose of creating a digital document.

-- Protect you from accidental part loss, almost like an insurance policy
+- Protecting accidental part loss, used for almost insurance policy.

-- Provide you with a working "virtual" blueprint in order to rebuild, recreate, or remanufacture
+- It provides you working with "virtual" blueprint in order to recreate, rebuild, or remanufacture.

-- Give you the ability to start from a base model and create something new without having to start from scratch
+- It gives ability to start from a base model with creating something new without requiring to start from scratch.

-While Reverse Engineering as a process was covered in Chapter 4, it is also an application that is particularly useful in the Aerospace/Defense and Industrial Design industries.
-With a Reverse Engineered model you can make engineering and design changes of your part or object in a variety of ways or use it for specific types of analysis:
+The Reverse Engineering process used as an application that mainly work as Aerospace/Defence and Industrial Design industries.
+With using a Reverse Engineered model, one makes engineering and design changes in object adding a variety of ways and use it for specific types of analysis including:

-- Add or subtract design features to the existing part or object
+- Add or subtract design features into current existing part or object

-- Use as a base model to design a new part or object
+- It uses base model to design new piece or object.

-Also covered as a type of process, inspections are a great use for 3D data particularly for any types of manufacturing.
-Using our advanced laser scanning and reverse engineering tools and processes, Direct Dimensions can inspect and analyze your part or object in a variety of ways:
+It uses process, adding inspection 3D data particularly for any types of manufacturing.
+Use advanced laser scanning adding reverse engineering tools and techniques, Direct Dimensions that inspect and analyze your object or part in a variety of method: